 - the use of chemotherapy, radiation, or both

 - the closeness of the donor match

-Some people are able to leave the hospital soon after the transplant, while others need to stay for several weeks or months.
+Some people are able to leave the hospital soon after the transplant, while others need to stay for

 The medical team will continue to monitor the person’s recovery for up to 1 year.
 Some people find that effects of the transplant remain for life.

 A bone marrow transplant is a major medical procedure.
 There is a high risk of complications during and after it.

 The likelihood of developing complications depends on various factors, including:

 - their overall health